Camp Tall Tree 2019

 Tall Tree Explorers

-This is a vocational and skill building program for campers age 13 to mid-20's who struggle with self-organization, team communication, self-advocacy, and other adult skills.
+This is a vocational and skill building program for campers age 18 and older who struggle with self-organization, team communication, self-advocacy, and other adult skills.
 This program is designed to teach real-life skills in the fun and interesting environment of summer camp.
 Campers will enjoy all the fun of camp (swimming, horseback riding, campfires etc) and walk away with a set of experiences geared toward their adult life and responsibilities.

 The Explorers will work on the following skills: